SalesforceLabs/ActionPlansV4/README.md

 1. Add New Task - Adds an additional row to the tasks grid.
 1. Save - Saves the template.

+## Task Record Types

+If your org uses Task Record Types, you must specify which Record Type to use for all Tasks from each Action Plan and Template record.
+This will affect the Status values available for each related Action Plan Task.
+This cannot be changed once an Action Plan or Template is created.
+Only one record type may be specified for all the Tasks on that Action Plan or Template.

 ## Create Action Plans for Several Accounts